 Suppositories are vaseline sticks and are easily available over the counter.
 In chronic constipation, always discuss this with your pediatrician before using suppositories.

 For such small babies, thin it in half, enter the rectal area carefully, and do not overdo this process.

 Gently massaging the baby’s tummy with olive oil or coconut oil may help soften the muscles around the intestinal tracts.
 Read more about how you can help the baby with gas issues.

 7. Warm Bath

-What should nursing moms eat?
+What should nursing moms eat to relieve infant constipation?

-improving the diet of a nursing mom is the best and the most effective way to ease a constipated baby.
+Improving the diet of a nursing mom is the best and the most effective way to ease a constipated baby.